What is Localization? All you Need to Know

 • Units of measurement

-Possibly among other things, depending on the location.
+A crucial part of localization focuses on adapting your original message so it resonates with a specific target audience by using their native language and cultural references.
 For example, the waving gesture that some regions use in their culture as a greeting is actually considered offensive by Greeks, aka, kind of like showing someone the middle finger.

-This means that part of localizing your content for Greece is at the very least making sure that you are not accidentally offending your audience.
+This means that part of localizing your content for Greece is, at the very least, making sure that you are not accidentally offending a specific audience.
 And, of course, the same applies to all other countries, too.

-A simple translation, on the other hand, only aims to correctly translate the content from one language to another.
+A simple translation, on the other hand, only aims to correctly translate the content to a specific target language.

-Needless to say that an enormous part of localization is still translation, though.
+Needless to say an enormous part of localization is still translation, though.

 Different Roles in Localization